 Variations

-Mediterranean roasted vegetables.
-Replace cajun seasoning and use harissa sauce for the spicy roasted vegetables with the Mediterranean flavors.
+- Mediterranean roasted vegetables.
+Replace cajun seasoning with harissa sauce for spicy, Mediterranean-flavored roasted vegetables.

 Yes, you can substitute them according to the seasonal availability of these fabulous spicy roasted vegetables.